 #5: Partial Crunch Exercise For Low Back Pain

-If your low back is giving you troubles, some exercises like sits ups just aren’t recommended because they can put too much pressure on the discs in your spine.
+If your low back is giving you trouble, some exercises like sits ups just aren’t recommended because they can put too much pressure on the discs in your spine.
 Partial crunches, however, are a great alternative and work on strengthening both your back and stomach muscles.

 To do a partial crunch exercise for low back pain: